-- identifying the content and training courses to be completed by the firm's registered persons; - deciding whether they want to take a risk-based approach to prioritize the training courses by applying a scoring system to topics and events identified in the needs analysis; - varying the training topics and include areas outside the business focus or role of the registered person-topics broadly additive to their knowledge and skills of the financial industry and its peripheral influences; and - preparing training materials internally or procure content from outside sources.
-When assessing the use of third-party providers and content, firms should consider certain factors such as: - o industry reputation of the vendor; - o whether the vendor or developer specializes in securities or financial industry topics; - o whether the topic contributes to professional development; - o whether the content is comprehensive, timely and topical; - o whether the content offers value-added information; - o whether the subject is broadly relevant to sales, trading, capital markets, economics, market data and business planning, etc.
+- identifying the content and training courses to be completed by the firm's registered persons; - deciding whether they want to take a risk-based approach to prioritize the training courses by applying a scoring system to topics and events identified in the needs analysis; - varying the training topics and including areas outside the business focus or role of the registered person-topics broadly additive to their knowledge and skills of the financial industry and its peripheral influences; - forming a cross-functional team to vet their final plan across the organization; and - preparing training materials internally or procuring content from outside sources.
+When assessing the use of third-party providers and content, firms should consider certain factors such as: - the industry reputation of the vendor; - whether the vendor or developer specializes in securities or financial industry topics; - whether the topic contributes to professional development; - whether the content is comprehensive, timely and topical; - whether the content offers value-added information; and - whether the subject is broadly relevant to sales, trading, capital markets, economics, market data and business planning, etc. - " Resources are available on FINRA's Compliance Tools webpage, which include a collection of optional tools that may assist member firms.
+The tools include templates, checklists, and directories.